ismarslomic/ktor-graal-kafka-poc/README.md

 # Kafka Streams microservice using Ktor and GraalVM

-> PoC of consuming and producing message to Kafka Broker with use of Apache Kafka Streams API, built and run with
+> This repo is a PoC of consuming and producing messages to Kafka Broker with use of Apache Kafka Streams, built and
-> use of Ktor and GraalVM.
+> run with use of Ktor and GraalVM.

 ## Limitations & Known issues